 Many of our UV emission lines are stronger in the dust-free simulations than the baseline model and could thus be used as dust diagnostics (Figure 7a).
 For example, N V λ1240 and Si II] λ2335 increases 0.4 dex and 0.5 respectively when dust is not included in our models.
 [O V] λ1218 both emits more strongly and in a greater range on the LOC place when dust is not included.
 All of these emission lines will be accessible to JWST’s MIRI well into the high-z range.

+[I THINK BOTH LINES COMING FROM CARBON IS OK.
+HOW DO WE CONTRADICT OURSELVES BY INCLUDING A GREATER RANGE OF PHYSICAL CONDITIONS?]

 We predict, however, that C III λ977 and C IV λ1549 will be the most useful UV emission lines for JWST observations.
 Given that with JWST, we will be looking at the early universe, we expect there to be less dust and low metallicity since there are fewer supernova remnants and less chemical enrichment (AGN3).
 C III λ977, a temperature-sensitive collisionally excited FUV line, has been used in AGN literature to discriminate between pure shock and pure photoionization models of excitation, while C IV λ1549, another collisionally excited FUV line, proves even more useful in this regard (Allen, Dopita & Tsvetanov 1998).
 However, in low dust, low metallicity environments, we expect little to no AGN contribution (Hopkins et al. 2006) since we are past the AGN epoch (z < 3) of galaxy evolution.
 C III λ977 and C IV λ1549 become stronger under these conditions (Figure 8).